-- (4) Surplus Determination: Every Commonwealth charter school shall maintain a separate fund on its books of account for tuition revenue.
-The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school's cumulative unspent tuition revenue, and such reports shall be submitted as part of the school's audited financial statements.
+- (4) Surplus Determination: Every Commonwealth (12) Surplus determination.
+In fiscal year 2010 and each subsequent fiscal year, each charter school shall maintain a separate fund on its books of account for tuition revenue.
+The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school's school's cumulative unspent tuition revenue, and such reports shall be submitted as part of the school's school's audited financial statements.
 Commonwealth charter schools are permitted to retain a reasonable surplus as working capital for the upcoming fiscal year equal to no more than 25 percent of the prior year's tuition payments plus 20 percent of the budgeted operating and capital expenses for the upcoming year.
-Payments of excess cumulative tuition revenue due to sending districts and the Commonwealth shall be made by the Commissioner through adjustments to monthly tuition payments and monthly distribution of charter 70 aid. - (5) Capital Plan and Reserves: A charter school may establish and periodically update a capital plan identifying current and future capital projects.
-The Commissioner shall prescribe the information to be reported for each such project as part of the school's annual report.
+Payments of excess cumulative tuition revenue due to sending districts and the Commonwealth commonwealth shall be made by the Commissioner through adjustments to monthly quarterly tuition payments and monthly distribution of charter 70 quarterly local aid distributions. - (5) (13) Capital Plan plan and Reserves: reserves.
+A charter school may establish, and periodically update, a capital plan identifying current and future capital projects.
+The Commissioner shall prescribe the information to be reported for each such project as part of the school's school's annual report.
 A charter school may establish a separate capital reserve account for each project identified in its capital plan, and may make payments into said accounts.
-Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school's operating fund with the prior approval of the Commissioner.
+Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school's school's operating fund with the prior approval of the Commissioner.

-1.08: Reporting Requirements and Ongoing Review
+1.08: Reporting Requirements and 09: Ongoing Review of Charter Schools